goustoben/gousto-webclient/readme.md

   *  Running the application at http://frontend.gousto.local
   *  Watching the application for local development

+### Ignore bulk-change revisions (optional)

+Because of a migration to prettier, there were several bulk formatting changes.
+In order to make them not show up in your `git blame` invocations, you might want to invoke this command inside the repo, once only after cloning:

+`git config blame.ignoreRevsFile .git-blame-ignore-revs`

 ## Deployment
 ### Deployment without a new route
 1. Deploy into staging by raising a PR into `develop`